deeplearning4j/deeplearning4j-docs/hadoop.md

 # Deep Learning on Hadoop

-Deeplearning4j is the deep-learning framework with the tightest and most reliable Hadoop integration.
+Eclipse Deeplearning4j is the deep-learning framework with the tightest and most reliable Hadoop integration.
+Deeplearning4j has been certified on CDH and HDP.
 It runs as a Hadoop job.
+You can add deep learning to your Hadoop cluster for free, because it can be downloaded and run on your Hadoop cluster without needing the approval of a central IT department.

 ## Further Reading